East Pakistan: Economic discrimination and disparity

-Although East Pakistan had a larger population, West Pakistan dominated the divided country politically and received more money from the common budget.
+Although, East Pakistan had a larger population, West Pakistan dominated the divided country politically and received more money from the common budget.
 According to the World Bank, there was much economic discrimination against East Pakistan, including higher government spending on West Pakistan, financial transfers from East to West, and the use of the East's foreign exchange surpluses to finance the West's imports.

 The discrimination occurred despite the fact that East Pakistan generated a major share of Pakistan's exports.

 The annual rate of growth of the gross domestic product per capita was 4.4% in West Pakistan versus 2.6% in East Pakistan from 1960 to 1965.
 Bengali politicians pushed for more autonomy, arguing that much of Pakistan's export earnings were generated in East Pakistan from the exportation of Bengali jute and tea.
 As late as 1960, approximately 70% of Pakistan's export earnings originated in East Pakistan, although this percentage declined as international demand for jute dwindled.
 By the mid-1960s, East Pakistan was accounting for less than 60% of the nation's export earnings, and by the time Bangladesh gained its independence in 1971, this percentage had dipped below 50%.
 In 1966, Mujib demanded that separate foreign exchange accounts be kept and that separate trade offices be opened overseas.
 By the mid-1960s, West Pakistan was benefiting from Ayub's "Decade of Progress" with its successful Green Revolution in wheat and from the expansion of markets for West Pakistani textiles, while East Pakistan's standard of living remained at an abysmally low level.
 Bengalis were also upset that West Pakistan, the seat of the national government, received more foreign aid.
+However, East Pakistan did nonetheless benefit from industrialisation and development, which was discerned by the Kaptai Dam in the Chittagong Hill Tracts for instance.

 Economists in East Pakistan argued a "Two Economies Theory" within Pakistan itself, which was founded on the Two-Nation Theory with India.
 The so-called Two Economies Theory suggested that East and West Pakistan had different economic features which should not be regulated by a federal government in Islamabad.